-General Biology Concentration (25 units)
+General Biology Concentration (35 units)

-The General Biology concentration is designed to give students a broad perspective on the life sciences, permitting more free electives and a greater exposure to courses outside the major than either human biology or health and the environment concentrations.
+The General Biology concentration is designed to give students a broad perspective on the life sciences, permitting more free electives and a greater exposure to courses outside the major than either human biology or pre-allied health concentrations.
 While not recommended for students who wish to pursue a career in medicine or health-related fields, the General Biology concentration allows students to pursue a variety of specific interests that may lead directly to or advanced studies for positions in government, industry, environmental fields, public policy, and teaching.
 Students should work closely with academic advisors and department mentors to devise appropriate course paths for specific career directions.

-Biology electives w/ labs 12
+BIOL/ESCI electives with labs 12

-Upper division biology electives (or BIOL475) 13
+Upper division BIOL/ESCI electives (can include) BIOL475) Must include at least one lab 13

-Free general education electives 9
+Free general education electives 10

-Students must complete a minimum of 36 units of upper division course work in order to graduate.
+^{}Students must complete a minimum of 36 units of upper division course work in order to graduate.
 To meet this requirement, some or all of the nine units of free electives taken for this concentration may need to be at the upper division level.